utkarshgupta2804/Crypto-Price-Tracker/README.md

 ### Explore the Dashboard
 - Monitor live prices and key metrics for over 120 cryptocurrencies
 - Click on any asset for detailed analytics

-### Search & Filter
-- Type in the search bar to quickly locate assets by name or symbol
-- Toggle between "Top", "Trending", and "New" categories

 ### Visual Insights
 - View sparkline price trends right in the dashboard